alterationx10/the-rest-of-the-owl/draft_post.md

 [info] 200 GET /owls 9ms
 ```

-In the next section, we will build our own Logging Middleware, and then looks at
+In the next section, we will build our own Logging Middleware, and then look at
 a few of the other built in ones.

 #### Logging